Space Communications Laboratory

 - - Space/ocean broadband satellite communications network technology

 Strategic Innovation Promotion Program (SIP) Project

-Satellite projects (basic experiment was finished)
+Satellite projects (in-orbit experiment was finished)

 Morio Toyoshima, Ph.D.